- Steps to Enroll

 Type of Work . . .

 Today’s fitness professionals are involved in numerous exciting and innovative careers that focus on “exercise as medicine”.
 Professionals in this field include personal trainers, group exercise instructors, corporate fitness directors, researchers, fitness technicians, fitness specialists, coaches, teachers, rehabilitation specialists, athletic trainers, and recreation managers.
 They work with clients in a variety of settings including, but not limited to: gyms, recreation center, rehabilitation settings, aquatics settings, outdoor facilities, client’s homes, resorts/spas, schools, and athletic training facilities.
-Fitness professionals work with client’s of all ages, genders, abilities, and at various life stages.
+Fitness professionals work with client’s of all ages, genders and abilities.

-Fitness professionals help clients assess their level of physical fitness and set and reach fitness and health goals.
-They demonstrate various exercises, help clients improve their techniques, and help provide motivation for clients.
+Fitness professionals help clients assess their level of physical fitness and reach health and fitness goals.
+They demonstrate various exercises, help clients improve their techniques, and provide them with motivation.
 Group exercise instructors conduct group exercise sessions that involve aerobic exercise, stretching, and muscle conditioning.
 Pilates and yoga are two increasingly popular conditioning methods taught in exercise classes.
-Group exercise instructors are responsible for ensuring that their classes are motivating, safe, and challenging, yet not too difficult for the participants.
+Group exercise instructors are responsible for ensuring that their classes are motivating, safe, and challenging, yet not too difficult for participants.